dssg/timeline-plotter/README.md

     [train delays example](examples/train_delays)); sometimes, it is simply useful separate multiple overlapping events (see the [hotel bookings example](examples/hotel_bookings))

+Events that have a duration (such as [hotel bookings](examples/hotelbookings)), can be plotted as lines with the length equal to the event duration by including another column:

+  - `end_date`: the end date for the event

 The function will return a `matplotlib.axes.Axes` object for display, aesthetic refinement and/or saving.